dataresearchcenter/opal-client/README.md

 - Blank lines and lines beginning with `#` are ignored.
 - Anything matched here is never enqueued or uploaded.
 - the `.openalephignore` file itself is ignored by default, and so is the state file

+## Final Report

+After a crawl completes, OpenAleph will print a summary to the console.
+If any failures occurred, by default a file is written to:

+`<crawl-root>/.openaleph-failed.txt`

+It contains one relative path per line for each file that could not be uploaded permanently.
+You can inspect this file to retry or investigate failures.